If you’re lucky enough to own a garden, you must know the joys of a Sunday afternoon picnic or a long, lazy day basking in the sun.

 But all these pleasures would be nothing without a thick, well-trimmed lawn.
 Unfortunately, growing your own lawn isn’t always easy but if you get the best grass seed bags, you can have it in no time.

-There are various seed bags on the market, though.
-Picking the best one for your lawn depends on various factors and it can make the difference between a lawn filled with tufts and a lush carpet of grass.
+However, there are various products on the market.
+Picking the best one depends on various factors and it can make the difference between a lawn filled with tufts and a lush carpet of grass.
 That’s why, after discussing the most important factors which influence your decision, we’re moving on to some grass seed reviews which fit different lawns.

 Things to Consider Before Buying